viebel/kids.klipse.tech/_posts/2016-01-01-programming-kids-1.md

 #  The 3 steps of an expression

-Let's imagine you don't remember your table of multiplications and you want the computer to calculate `7*8` for you.
+Let's imagine you don't remember your table of multiplications and you want the computer to calculate `7` multiplied by `8` for you.
 How are you going to do that?

 For that purpose, you will have to master the  **3 steps of an expression**: